By Melissa McLaughlin

 “Peace I leave with you; my peace I give you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled and do not be afraid.”
 John 14:27

-1:a state of tranquility or quiet: such as 1.freedom from civil disturbance 2.a state of security or order within a community provided for by law or custom
+- 1:a state of tranquility or quiet: such as a.freedom from civil disturbance b.state of security or order within a community provided for by law or custom

-4a: a state or period of mutual concord between governments b: a pact or agreement to end hostilities between those who have been at war or in a state of enmity
+- 4a:state or period of mutual concord between governments b:pact or agreement to end hostilities between those who have been at war or in a state of enmity

 Peace with God